niedzielski/dotfiles/readme.md

 off.
 In both directions, the fans seem to pull in a lot of particulates despite resting high on my desk shelf.

+I disabled the enclosure LEDs by disconnecting the jumper cable running between the mounted circuit board and the two LED strips.
+I put black electrical tape over the GPU's AMD LED logo which is always lit.
+I can hear the side-fan to know when it's on (it turns off when the case is powered but the GPU is unused).

 ### Peripherals

 - [Dell UltraSharp 27 4K USB-C Monitor - U2720Q, 68.4cm (27") (210-AVJV)](https://www.dell.com/en-us/work/shop/ultrasharp-27-4k-usb-c-monitor-u2720q/apd/210-avjv/monitors-monitor-accessories)